 We had a imaginative client who built part of his estate to be designed like a pirate ship!
 He hired us to create two custom secret doors to access this ship area from other rooms of the house.
 Having recently visited an actual recovered, sunken pirate ship, Steve used that impression to create a lifelike function to this home.
 To mimic the sounds of a centuries-old boat, counter-balanced chains clinked in to motion when the doors started opening.
-To simulate the motions of the sea, vintage chandleries in the ceiling were installed to sway in unison as if the boat “crashed” into waves.
+To simulate the motions of the sea, vintage chandeliers were installed in the ceiling to sway in unison as if the boat had crashed into waves.

 What is the most important factor your clients are looking for in a secret passageway?